NJUVISION/DHVC/README.md

 `-d` represents the name of the test dataset used in log file. `-c, -p` represent the path of the pretrained models and test dataset. `-g, -f` represent the GOP size and total frame numbers for evaluation.
 By default, the pretrained models will be placed in `./pretrained`, the test dataset will be placed in `./dataset`.
 The test results can be found in `./runs`.

 ### Citation
-If you find this work helpful to your research, please cite
+If you find this work helpful to your research, please cite:
 ```
 @inproceedings{lu2024deep,
   title={Deep Hierarchical Video Compression},